-Some jobs require people to use their personal cars for work purposes.
+Some jobs require people to use their personal vehicles for business purposes.
 If you require your employees to do this, you’ll want to know all about mileage reimbursement rates and laws to make sure you’re staying compliant.

-In this overview, we’ll explain all the twists and turns of mileage reimbursement in 2020 so you can decide what to do for your employees as they zip around town.
+In this overview, we’ll explain all the twists and turns of mileage reimbursement in 2023 so you can decide what to do for your employees as they zip around town for business reasons.

-Each year, the IRS sets a standard mileage reimbursement rate so contractors, employees, and employers can use them for tax purposes.
+Each year, the Internal Revenue Service (IRS) sets a standard mileage reimbursement rate so contractors, employees, and employers can use them for tax purposes related to business travel.
 This rate applies to both cars and trucks and fluctuates year by year.

-- 17 cents per mile for medical or moving work (This rate is lower than 2019’s 20 cent rate.)
+- 22 cents per mile for medical or moving work.

 - 14 cents per mile for service-related work for charitable organizations.
 (This has remained the same for the last few years.)

-Most companies use the business rate (57.5 cents) as their holy grail when crafting their travel reimbursement policies.
+Most companies or small business owners use the business rate (65.5 cents) as their holy grail when crafting their travel reimbursement policies.

-Do you have to follow these federal mileage rates exactly?
+Do you have to follow these IRS mileage reimbursement rates exactly?
 Not quite, but we’ll explain more below.

 Do I have to reimburse my employees for driving their cars?